About the New Spirit

 - A suggested title for your piece.

-- A 10-20 word bio of the author.
+- A short (10-20 word) bio of each author.
 This is included at the end of the article.

 - Your article in plain text or MS Word.